music-discussion/GDPS-Browser/README.md

-# GDBrowser
+# GDPS Browser

-Uh... so I've never actually used GitHub before this.
-But I'll try to explain everything going on here.
+I've used github a lot, so this should be really easy.

-Sorry for my messy code.
-It's why I was skeptical about making this open source, but you know what, the code runs fine in the end.
+Colon's code is pretty bad, but I can't be talking.

   ## How do I run this?
-If you're just here to use GDBrowser locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read
+If you're just here to use GDPS Browser locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read

 To run GDBrowser locally: